Investigators probe motive in deadly Kentucky school shooting

 He will be charged with two counts of murder and multiple counts of attempted murder, according to the Kentucky State Police, who said they believe he acted alone.

-All classes were canceled in the Marshall County School system on Wednesday as the community struggled to understand the incident.
+All classes were canceled in the Marshall County school system on Wednesday as the community struggled to understand the outbreak of violence.

 The suspect on Tuesday entered a common area at the school, pulled out a handgun and began firing at students, state police said in a statement.

-The students killed were Bailey Hope, a 15-year-old girl who was pronounced dead at the scene, and Preston Cope, a 15-year-old boy who died at Vanderbilt University Medical Center, state police said.
+The students killed were Bailey Holt, a 15-year-old girl who was pronounced dead at the scene, and Preston Cope, a 15-year-old boy who died at Vanderbilt University Medical Center, state police said.

+“Bailey Holt and Preston Cope were two great people.
+I have never heard one negative thing come from their mouths,” Marshall County High student Gabbi Bayers said on Facebook.
+“It hurts knowing we won’t be able to share the laughs anymore.”

-Five female and 13 male students ranging from ages 14 to 18 were also injured.
+Five female and 13 male students 14 to 18 years old were also injured.
 Sixteen of the injuries were from gunshot wounds.
-The remaining four teenagers suffered other sorts of injuries in the panic.
+The remaining four teenagers suffered other kinds of injuries in the panic.

+Five victims were still receiving care at Vanderbilt University Medical Center in Nashville on Wednesday.
+Hospital officials said all were in stable condition.

 Reporting by Gina Cherelus in New York; Editing by Scott Malone and David Gregorio